pandastrike/orca/examples/echo/README.md

 3. Now, we will use fleetctl's `start` command.
 CoreOS relies on `*.service` files to specify jobs for the cluster (See *CoreOS* in the main README for more information). `reflector@.service` is a *template* service file, so you'll need to add your userID to the filename (only within the command).
 For the rest of this tutorial, user `02` will be shown.

   To access the cluster from your local machine, we need to use fleetctl's `--tunnel <address>` flag, which will make use of SSH for you.
 With this flag, you only need to type the specific fleetctl command and the service it applies to.
-Let's begin with Redis.
+Let's begin with Redis and the target server.

   ```
-  fleetctl --tunnel coreos.pandastrike.com start redis@02.service
+  fleetctl --tunnel coreos.pandastrike.com start redis@02.service target@02.service
   ```

 4. Now we are going to monitor what you just deployed with fleetctl's `journal` command.
 Your job has been deployed on the CoreOS cluster, but where is it?
 Even though it could be on any one of several machines, you can always reference this and any other job through its `*.service` file.